Who are Bionic’s business energy suppliers?

 • Crown - The energy and utility division of Crown Oil Group, Crown Energy has more than 25 years of experience in the installation and connection of gas, electricity, and water to homes, businesses, the public sector and the construction industry.
 Potentially a good option if you want all your business utilities provided by the same supplier.
 Crown is also one of the few suppliers offering ‘green gas’ as either 100%, 50% or 25% biomethane.
 This is generally only available to large businesses, so might not be available to you if you run an SME.
 Learn more in our Crown reviews, prices, and tariffs guide.

-• EDF Energy - Another of the ‘big six’ and one of the largest UK business energy suppliers, EDF has the capacity to serve businesses of all sizes, as well as those that operate across a number of locations and need multi-site metering.
+• EDF Energy - One of the largest UK business energy suppliers, EDF has the capacity to serve businesses of all sizes, as well as those that operate across a number of locations and need multi-site metering.
 Learn more in our EDF Energy reviews, prices, and tariffs guide.

-• SSE - One of the big six domestic and business energy suppliers, SSE offers easy-to-manage business energy deals for SMEs and sole traders alongside large business energy solutions, including energy management for the public sector, corporates and consortiums.
+• SSE - One of the UK’s biggest suppliers, SSE offers easy-to-manage business energy deals for SMEs and sole traders alongside large corporate energy solutions, including energy management for the public sector, corporates and consortiums.
 Learn more in our SSE reviews, prices, and tariffs guide.

 • TotalEnergies - With more than 30 years of industry experience, TotalEnergies is part of Total, one of the world’s leading oil and gas companies and a major player in low-carbon energies.
 It currently supplies more than 200,000 sites across the UK and offers products to meet the demands of your business, whether large or small.
 Learn more in our TotalEnergies reviews, prices, and tariffs guide.